SebastianJedrak/PriceSweeper/README.md

 ### Search
 <img src="https://github.com/SebastianJedrak/PriceSweeper/assets/115486676/d65ac11f-4b48-4892-ae9e-5ee0fef8b1ed" alt="search">

-Search bar enables to find best offers in the most popular online stores.
-You can input any game title you want, I hope results will surprise you positively :) If you want to only get games on sale, please check the corresponding checkbox.
+The search bar enables to find the best offers in the most popular online stores.
+You can input any game title you want, I hope results will surprise you positively :) If you want to get games only on sale, please check the corresponding checkbox.

 ### Stores
 <img src="https://github.com/SebastianJedrak/PriceSweeper/assets/115486676/1e81c094-466d-4126-9b59-ab4f186b63d1" alt="stores">